wp-plugins/genesis-latest-tweets/README.txt

 == Changelog ==

 = 1.2.3 =
-* Officially marking this plugin as unsupported and putting it up for addoption
+* Officially marking this plugin as unsupported and putting it up for adoption

 = 1.2.2 =
 * Fixed error that could result in an undefined function warning in certain circumstances